Microsoft word - 081007 guidelines for the administration of drugs through enteral feeding tubes anon

 Users of this guide are reminded that crushing medication or opening a capsule to

-aid administration results in unlicensed administration.
+aid administration results

 It is recommended that unlicensed administration methods are authorised by the